AD0791/formation/Mosh/Javascript-OOP/OOP.md

 // we see that this method is not enumerable.
 ```

-And the previous chapter we used ```Object.definePropeerty()``` to define the attributes getters and setters.
+And the previous chapter we used ```Object.defineProperty()``` to define the attributes getters and setters.
 Now as we can see, we can define more attributes.

 ```javascript
 // Writable = false (object is readonly)